Andrew R. Wheeler

-Andrew R. Wheeler (born December 23, 1964) is an American attorney who served as the 15th administrator of the United States Environmental Protection Agency (EPA) from 2019 to 2021.
+Andrew R. Wheeler (born December 23, 1964) is an American attorney who served as the 15th administrator of the Environmental Protection Agency (EPA) from 2019 to 2021.
 He served as the deputy administrator from April to July 2018, and served as the acting administrator from July 2018 to February 2019.
 He has been a senior advisor to Governor of Virginia Glenn Youngkin since March 2022.
-He previously worked in the law firm Faegre Baker Daniels, representing coal magnate Robert E. Murray and lobbying against the Obama Administration's environmental regulations.
+He previously worked in the law firm Faegre Baker Daniels, representing coal magnate Robert E. Murray and lobbying against the Obama administration's environmental regulations.
 Wheeler served as chief counsel to the United States Senate Committee on Environment and Public Works and to the chairman U.S. senator James Inhofe, prominent for his rejection of climate change.
 Wheeler is a critic of limits on greenhouse gas emissions and the Intergovernmental Panel on Climate Change.

 In October 2017, Wheeler was nominated by President Donald Trump, renominated in January 2018, and confirmed as Deputy Administrator of the EPA in April 2018.
 On July 9, 2018, Wheeler became the acting administrator following the resignation of Scott Pruitt.
 On November 16, 2018, President Trump announced he would nominate Wheeler to serve as the EPA's permanent administrator.
 He was confirmed for the position by a 52–47 vote in the Senate on February 28, 2019.

 Early life and education

 Wheeler was born in Hamilton, Ohio, on December 23, 1964.
 He is an Eagle Scout.
-He obtained a Bachelor of Arts degree, with majors in English and biology, from Case Western Reserve University in Cleveland, Ohio, in 1987; and a Juris Doctor degree from the Washington University in St. Louis School of Law, in 1990.
+He obtained a Bachelor of Arts degree, with majors in English and biology, from Case Western Reserve University in Cleveland, Ohio, in 1987; and a Juris Doctor degree from the Washington University School of Law, in 1990.
 In 1998, he completed a Master of Business Administration degree at George Mason University.